siraben/monadic-parsing/README.md

-# monadic-parsing
-Monadic parsing in Scheme.
+# monadic-parsing - Monadic parsing in Scheme

-Admittedly it should be written in Haskell, but this was an experiment in writing it in Scheme.
-Things could be cleaned up with better macros.
+Normally boasted in Haskell, but this repository goes to show that the same can be done in Scheme.

 ## Usage